upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 Status: settings/serialization, species-pool filtering, and mechanic item-pool filtering are connected for the intended Mega, Gigantamax, regional-form, evolutionary-relative, and mirrored item-exclusion semantics for CFRU/DPE Gen9 BPRE.
 GUI controls are exposed through the Limit Pokemon dialog.
+This audit adds source-backed coverage for known CFRU/DPE Z-Crystal identities/names and known Pikachu irregular-form identities.
 ROM-facing metadata audits remain follow-up work.

 Codex did not run, copy, generate, modify, or inspect ROMs for this note.